+Exhibit cat with record from the veterinarian of required vaccinations and health papers.
+Cat should be clean and free of fleas, ticks and/or mites.
+Cat must be owned by 4-H member.
 Exhibit a display based on an activity from your project manual.
 Also, include your project manual with some activities completed this year.
 Also, exhibit your cat on leash or controlled in some manner.

-Cat Animal Science (SF 50135)
+Cat Animal Science (SF 50135A & B)